 \section{Introduction}

 Supervised learning techniques require a large amount of labeled data to train models to classify new data~\cite{jiang_Wrapper_2019,jiang_Class_2019}.
-Traditionally, data labeling has been assigned to experts in the domain or well-trained annotators~\cite{tian_MaxMargin_2019}.
+Traditionally, data labeling has been assigned to experts in the domain or well-trained workers~\cite{tian_MaxMargin_2019}.
 Although this method produces high-quality labels, it is inefficient and costly~\cite{li_Noise_2016,li_Noise_2019}.
-Social networking provides an innovative solution to the labeling problem by allowing data to be labeled by online crowd annotators.
+Social networking provides an innovative solution to the labeling problem by allowing data to be labeled by online crowd workers (annotators).
 This has become feasible, as crowdsourcing services such as Amazon Mechanical Turk (formerly CrowdFlower) have grown in popularity.
 Crowdsourcing systems have been used to accumulate large amounts of labeled data for applications such as computer vision~\cite{deng_ImageNet_2009,liu_Variational_2012} and natural language processing~\cite{karger_Budget_2014}.
-However, because of individual differences in preferences and cognitive abilities, the quality of labels acquired by a single crowd annotator is typically low, thus jeopardizing applications that rely on these data.
-This is because crowd annotators are not necessarily domain experts and may lack the necessary training or expertise to produce high-quality labels.
+However, because of individual differences in preferences and cognitive abilities, the quality of labels acquired by a single crowd worker is typically low, thus jeopardizing applications that rely on these data.
+This is because crowd workers are not necessarily domain experts and may lack the necessary training or expertise to produce high-quality labels.

-Aggregation after repeated labeling is one method for handling annotators with various abilities.
+Aggregation after repeated labeling is one method for handling workers with various abilities.
 Label aggregation is a process used to infer an aggregated label for a data instance from a multi-label set~\cite{sheshadri_SQUARE_2013}.
 Several studies have demonstrated the efficacy of repeated labeling~\cite{tu_multilabel_2018,zhang_multilabelinferencecrowdsourcing_2018}.
-Repeat labeling is a technique in which the same data are labeled by multiple annotators, and the results are combined to estimate an aggregated label using majority voting (MV) or other techniques.
-In the case of MV, an aggregated label is the label that receives the most votes from the annotators for a given data instance.
-This can help reduce the impact of biases or inconsistencies made by annotators.
-Several factors, such as problem-specific characteristics, the quality of the labels created by the annotators, and the amount of data available, can influence the effectiveness of the aggregation methodologies.
+Repeat labeling is a technique in which the same data are labeled by multiple workers, and the results are combined to estimate an aggregated label using majority voting (MV) or other techniques.
+In the case of MV, an aggregated label is the label that receives the most votes from the workers for a given data instance.
+This can help reduce the impact of biases or inconsistencies made by workers.
+Several factors, such as problem-specific characteristics, the quality of the labels created by the workers, and the amount of data available, can influence the effectiveness of the aggregation methodologies.
 Consequently, it is difficult to identify a clear winner among the different techniques.
 For example, in binary labeling, one study~\cite{sheshadri_SQUARE_2013} discovered that Raykar's~\cite{raykar_Learning_2010} technique outperformed other aggregation techniques.
 However, according to another study~\cite{zheng_Truth_2017}, the traditional Dawid-Skene (DS) model~\cite{dawid_Maximum_1979} was more reliable in multi-class settings (where data instances can be labeled as belonging to multiple classes).

 Furthermore, regardless of the aggregation technique used, the performance of many aggregation techniques in real-world datasets remains unsatisfactory~\cite{liu_Exploiting_2021}.
 This can be attributed to the complexity of these datasets, which often do not align with the assumptions and limitations of different methods.
 For example, real-world datasets may present issues such as labeling inaccuracies, class imbalances, or overwhelming sizes that challenge efficient processing with available resources.
 These factors can adversely affect the effectiveness of label aggregation techniques, potentially yielding less than optimal results for real-world datasets.